01380 850309 Send A Message

 We have developed an effective online safety policy; additionally, online safety training is offered to all parents through free safeguarding workshops.
 We will share current information about safeguarding and good practice with children and their families through personalised sessions with children and group opportunities either through support work or online sessions for families and within the school’s newsletter.

-All staff keep current with their training, and receive a minimum of 2 updates a year.
-The school uses National policies and documents such as Keeping Children safe in Education 2021 to ensure their staff have the most up to date knowledge.
+All staff keep current with their training.
 The Designated Safeguarding team have regular supervision to ensure that all staff can safeguard children effectively.
 They also engage in a wider safeguarding network within the county and the South West.

 Any records made or stored are used professionally and securely in line with data protection legislation and guidance.
 We will use our child protection and safeguarding procedures to share concerns and relevant information with agencies who need to know.
 We will involve children, young people, parents, families and carers appropriately.